wetryingtodorock/getblock-docs/en/rpc-service/gno/ws/gno_eth_blockNumber.md

 ---
-title: gno:eth_blockNumber \[WebSocket\]
+title: eth_blockNumber - Gnosis
-description: Returns the index corresponding to the block number of the current chainhead.
+description: Example code for the eth_blockNumber ws method. Сomplete guide on how to use eth_blockNumber ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters